Astrophysics (Index)About

 (electromagnetic radiation, wavelength 0.01 to 10 nanometers)

 The term X-ray generally refers to electromagnetic radiation (EMR) with a wavelength within the range of 0.01-10 nm, lying between ultraviolet and gamma rays.
-Lower energy/frequency X-rays, toward the ultraviolet end, are termed soft and higher energy/frequency, toward the gamma rays end are termed hard.
+Lower energy/frequency X-rays, toward the ultraviolet end, are termed soft (SXR) and higher energy/frequency, toward the gamma rays end are termed hard (HXR).
 Intervening thresholds chosen to distinguish soft and hard are typically in the general region of 0.1-0.2 nm or 5-10 keV.
 Rather than by frequency or wavelength, X-rays are often cited by photon energy, in electron volts (eV).
 The equivalent to the above-cited range for X-rays is 124 eV to 124 keV, but astronomers often cite the line between X-rays and gamma rays as 100 keV: this difference is largely moot as in discussions of this EMR, a specific photon-energy range of interest is likely to be stated.

 The phrase cosmic X-ray survey has been used for surveys of X-ray sources at cosmological distances, e.g., distant active galactic nuclei (AGNs).